DatapuntAmsterdam/atlas_prototype/docs/adr/002-proxy-for-requests-in-tests.md

 - storing data fixtures locally allows for typed data which will limit the number of errors in components that consume the data

 Downsides:
-- API output has to be captured and stored, which can be a lot of work
+- API output has to be captured and stored, which can be a lot of work.
+Also, exceptions in data output might be missed and lead to incorrect types.